Physical Therapy for Hip Conditions

 For people experiencing pain, discomfort and limited mobility due to hip-related injuries or conditions, physical therapy may be beneficial in promoting hip function, strengthening the joint, and maximizing the patient’s range of motion.
 For mild hip conditions, physical therapy may be sufficient to lubricate the joint, lessen pain, and ease mobility.
 Physical therapy is an important part of the rehabilitation process for individuals with hip-related conditions for patients in Richardson, TX and the surrounding areas.

 Therapeutic Methods For Treating Hip Conditions

-The goal of physical therapy treatment is to reduce pain and inflammation, stretch and strengthen muscles, and help the patient to return to all physical activity.
+The goal of physical therapy treatment in Richardson is to reduce pain and inflammation, stretch and strengthen muscles, and help the patient to return to all physical activity.
 Hip-related conditions are often initially treated with conservative methods to reduce pain and swelling and may include applying ice to the affected area, anti-inflammatory medication and rest.

 Physical therapy exercises begin with the patient seated and progress to walking and climbing stairs, first with, and then without, supportive devices.
 Rehabilitation includes occupational therapy and at-home exercises to help patients learn new ways to function effectively in everyday activities.
 Therapists instruct patients on how to perform ordinary tasks without worsening their condition by bending to the floor, crossing the legs or sitting on low surfaces.
 Weight loss and other lifestyle changes may also help to improve this condition in adults.
 While recovery times may vary, after several weeks of physical therapy treatment, patients can gradually return to regular activity and exercise.